Charpollo/LEOS-RO/docs/LIVE-DEMO-EVENT.md

 - The stakes: "$1 trillion in assets, humanity's future"

 ### Live Demo Part 1: The Scale (10 minutes)
-**"One Million Objects, One Browser Tab"**
+**"Nine Million Objects, One Browser Tab"**
-1. Load RED ORBIT with 1,000,000 satellites
+1. Start with default 1,000,000 satellites at 60 FPS
-2. Show real-time physics (no cheating, no approximations)
+2. Open Engineering Panel (Press 'O') - show presets
-3. Demonstrate orbit types: LEO, MEO, GEO, Molniya
+3. Scale to 9,000,000 objects - still running at 30 FPS
-4. Show performance metrics: 40 FPS on M4 Max
+4. Show real physics: 540 million calculations per second
-5. "This is more objects than exist in space today - by 20x"
+5. "This is 600x more objects than exist in space today"

 ### Live Demo Part 2: The Disaster (10 minutes)
 **"Triggering Armageddon"**